iRon7/Get-MarkdownHelp/Test.md

 </table>

 <a id="-quote">**`-Quote`**</a><br/>
+Quotes all the headers and values.
+If the Quote switch is set, all the delimeters are aligned.
 (By default, each value is directly followed by a delimiter for compatibility reasons.)

 <table>